remix-run/react-router/packages/react-router/docs/api/Route.md

 The "react-empty" comments are just implementation details of React's `null` rendering.
 But for our purposes, it is instructive.
 A Route is always technically "rendered" even though its rendering `null`.
 When the `<Route>`'s `path` matches the current URL, it renders its `children` (your component).

+If the same component is used as children of multiple routes, React will see this as the same component, and the component's state will be preserved between routes.
+If this isn't desired, a key prop with unique values can be used to indicate that React shouldn't preserve the state between the components.

 ## Route render methods

 The recommended method of rendering something with a `<Route>` is to use `children` elements, as shown above.
 There are, however, a few other methods you can use to render something with a `<Route>`.
 These are provided mostly for supporting apps that were built with earlier versions of the router before hooks were introduced.